LambdaHack/LambdaHack/README.md

     hpc markup --hpcdir=dist/hpc/mix/LambdaHack-xxx/ LambdaHack

-Note that debug option `--stopAfter` is required to cleanly terminate any automated test that is used to gather HPC info, because HPC needs a clean exit (to save data files).
+Note that debug option `--stopAfter` is required to cleanly terminate any automated test.
+This is needed to gather any HPC info, because HPC requires a clean exit to save data files.

 Further information